flash62au/WiTcontroller/README.md

 1. **WeMos Lite LOLIN32**  (ESP32 Arduino with LiPo charger) ([Example](https://www.ebay.com.au/itm/284800618644?hash=item424f709094:g:-soAAOSwHslfC9ce&frcectupt=true))

-> [!NOTE]
-> Any ESP32 will work but the pinouts may need to be adjusted, and a separate LiPo charger may be required*
+    Note: *Any ESP32 will work but the pinouts may need to be adjusted, and a separate LiPo charger may be required*

     > [!CAUTION]
     > I have reports of some of the versions of this board with the USB-C connectors having problems with the WiFi.
 Some are clearly fine, but others are not. </br> I am still investigating this, but I would recommend avoiding the USB-C version for now.

 2. **3x4 Keypad**  ([Example](https://www.jaycar.com.au/12-key-numeric-keypad/p/SP0770?pos=2&queryId=20aedf107668ad42c6fe1f8b7f7a9ca7))

-> [!NOTE]
+    Notes:

-> * Alternately a 4x4 keypad can also be used (see optional components below)
+    * Alternately a 4x4 keypad can also be used (see optional components below)
-> * Different keypad manufacturers may arrange the pins on the base of the keypad differently.*** See notes in the [Default Pins for the keypads](#default-pins-for-the-keypads) section below.
+    * Different keypad manufacturers may arrange the pins on the base of the keypad differently.*** See notes in the [Default Pins for the keypads](#default-pins-for-the-keypads) section below.

 3. **KY-040 Rotary Encoder Module** ([Example](https://www.aliexpress.com/item/1005003946689694.html?albagn=888888&&src=google&albch=search&acnt=479-062-3723&isdl=y&aff_short_key=UneMJZVf&albcp=21520181724&albag=168529973707&slnk=&trgt=dsa-1464330247393&plac=&crea=707854323770&netw=g&device=c&mtctp=&memo1=&albbt=Google_7_search&aff_platform=google&gad_source=1&gclid=Cj0KCQjwiOy1BhDCARIsADGvQnBPdlEVLYbYnLoOnN1p2bdjte0jYmInrgFD0WG16aF3GZtvrWTb6o0aAo8VEALw_wcB&gclsrc=aw.ds))